How to add 5 stretch goals to your board game without breaking the bank

 Interesting stretch goals can keep backers coming back to your page and get potential backers even more excited about your game.

-Between this interview, other discussions with Sarah, and my own observations, I have put together my thoughts to share with you on how to use stretch goals to improve your project.
+Between this interview, other discussions with Sarah, and my own observations, I put together my thoughts to share with you on how to use stretch goals to improve your project.

 However, there are also many ways that stretch goals can actually hurt your project and make your game harder to fulfil.
 So, let’s start with those, then we’ll talk about what you can add that will be more beneficial for your campaign.